shift7-ch/katta-docs/docs/concepts.md

 Beside AWS, you can use any [S3 Storage Provider](admin-guide/storage-profiles.md#generic-s3-provider).
 :::

-Creating a vault on a static storage profile with Katta Desktop asks for two Access Key ID and Secret Access Key pairs.
+Creating a vault on a static storage profile with Katta Desktop asks for two pairs of Access Key ID and Secret Access Key.
 They serve different purposes and need different permissions.

-* **Bucket access**, asked for first, is stored in the encrypted vault metadata.
+* **Bucket access** pair, asked for first, is stored in the encrypted vault metadata.
 Every member of the vault receives this pair and uses it to work with the vault.
 It needs `ListBucket`, `GetObject`, `PutObject` and `DeleteObject` permission on every bucket that is created referencing the storage profile.
-* **Bucket creation**, asked for second, is used once by the vault creator to create the bucket and upload the vault template.
+* **Bucket creation** pair, asked for second, is used once by the vault creator to create the bucket and upload the vault template.
 It needs permission to create buckets.